OffGridNetworks/fuse-box-create-react-app/README.md

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app or component.<br>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

+## Motivation

+Having a configuration-free build for creating React applications was made easy with the excellent [create-react-app](https://github.com/facebook/create-react-app).
+However, builds can take a while on larger projects, and it was hard to do minor configuration changes such as adding in a LESS or SASS preprocessor, without ejecting the configuration.

+Also, the underlying builder create-react-app chose was actually the most configurable, which makes it complicated under the covers.
+In its provided state it also takes a long time to build for large projects.
+Thi

+This is a fork of that project that provides a more-configurable, yet still configuration-free experience for the default cases, and only one simple config file for most configuration use cases.

+## Features

+The enhancements provided by this fork include;
+- Very fast builds using fuse-box instead of webpack
+- Simple configuration (like additional directories to copy) included in package.json;  no additional files needed
+- Advanced configuration for experts provided with a new 'ejectconfig' command which still keeps current with all the latest build scripts, but allows one to override the fuse-box, babel, typescript configurations
+- First class support for templates with the `create-react-app --template npm-package-name-here` switch.
+This automatically downloads the latest template from the npm repository and shares the same build scripts across all such templates
+- First class support for alternative transpilers, such as TypeScript, even substituting for Babel if desired
+- First class support for components as well as applications
+- Eliminates use of webpack even for libraries such as storybook;   fuse-box / babel or typescript handles it all

+## Contributors

+This was a quick fork of Facebook's great work to use the very fast FuseBox transpiler.

+If you'd like to take over the project please feel free to request as it's not on our long term roadmap, but there was a gap and we needed it!

 ### Get Started Immediately

 You **don’t** need to install or configure tools like Webpack or Babel.<br>